 How can SMART objectives help set realistic targets?

-When setting future digital marketing objectives, such as in a digital marketing plan it’s useful to look hard at each measure and ask “is it essential?”.
+When setting future digital marketing objectives, such as in a digital marketing plan, it’s useful to look hard at each measure and ask “is it essential?”.
 The SMART mnemonic helps as a test or filter which you can use to assess the quality of measures.
-My definition of SMART is:
+The Smart Insights definition of SMART is:

 - Specific – Can the detail in the information sufficient to pinpoint problems or opportunities?
 Is the objective sufficiently detailed to measure real-world problems and opportunities?

 - Measurable – Can a quantitative or qualitative attribute be applied to create a metric?

 - Actionable – Can the information be used to improve performance?
 If the objective doesn’t change behavior in staff to help them improve performance, there is little point in it!

 - Relevant – Can the information be applied to the specific problem faced by the marketer?

 - Time-bound – Can objectives be set for different periods as targets to review against?

-Of course, different people interpret define SMART differently and you can refer to the Wikipedia definition of SMART marketing objectives.
+Of course, different people interpret objectives differently.
+You can refer to the Wikipedia definition of SMART marketing objectives.
 Our handy graphic summarizes the five different SMART components we recommend for your marketing objectives.